-- Look for loose or missing mounting brackets, clamps, bolts or nuts.
-Both the fifth wheel and the slide mounting must be solidly attached. - On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.
+- Look for loose or missing mounting brackets, clamps, bolts, or nuts.
+Both the fifth wheel and the slide mounting must be solidly attached. - On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts. - Pintle Hook; checks for loose or missing mounting bolts and fro broken welds for pintle hook an other hitch mount.